decaporg/decap-cms/website/site/content/docs/custom-previews.md

 ### Using Field Previews

 When a preview template accesses a field value, it receives the raw value itself.
-This is the same value that is output when an entry is saved, and is produced by the field widget's [control component](#).
 Many widgets also have a [preview component](#) that outputs an HTML representation of the field's value specifically for use in the preview pane.
 This is referred to as the Field Preview.

 We'll use a Markdown field to demonstrate.
 Here's a YAML file with a couple of fields: